 Ursuline College offers a variety of scholarships based on academic performance to first-year students coming directly from high school.

-All traditional student scholarships are renewable if the student is full-time and maintains a 2.0 college GPA.
+All traditional student scholarships are renewable if the student is full-time undergraduate student and maintains a 2.0 college GPA.
 Part-time students and students with previous bachelor’s degrees are not eligible.

 In addition to receiving one of Ursuline’s Merit Scholarships, students may be eligible for one of the awards listed below.
 Students must be clearly admitted to the College to be considered for the following scholarships.

 Ursuline will award one full tuition scholarship to graduates of each of the six Greater Cleveland Catholic high schools through this program beginning in the 2020-21 academic year.
 One student from each of the following high schools will be awarded: Villa Angela - St. Joseph High School, Beaumont School, Saint Joseph Academy, Cleveland Central Catholic High School, Trinity High School and Saint Martin de Porres High School.

 All students from these high schools who are admitted by March 1 will be considered for this award.
 For more information, contact the Ursuline College Office of Admission.

 Say Yes scholarships are available to graduates of Cleveland public schools and partnering charter schools.
 Ursuline awarded five scholarships for the 2019-20 academic year and will continue to award five additional scholarships each year.
 The award ensures that students whose annual family income is at or below $75,000 are able to attend tuition free (covered by federal, state, and institutional scholarships and grants).